 Take the learning outdoors with Grow Torah, an experiential program created by educator Yosef Gillers, who collaborates with our Judaic Studies faculty to design curricula that integrate gardening into Torah lessons.

-Ma’ayanot Scholars Program
+Ma’ayanot Enrichment Program

 Ma’ayanot Scholars Program (MSP) is a school-wide initiative aimed at encouraging students to increase the amount of time they spend engaged in extracurricular Torah study, Torah lishmah.
 The aim of MSP is to create a culture of learning Torah lishmah outside the context of the classroom.
 MSP is for any Ma’ayanot student who would like to dedicate some of her discretionary time to learning, and is open to students in every grade and in every track.